security best-practices compliance

 Data Classification

-Classify the data your agent handles:
+Classify the data your agent touches:

 LevelExamplesHandling

-PublicProduct info, docsStandard
+PublicProduct info, documentationStandard

 InternalTeam processes, metricsEncrypted at rest